lmb-freiburg/FreiPose/Readme_Label.md

 - On the right hand side of the tool various controls are offered:

     - Top box gives control over which keypoints are shown by selecting them, by default all keypoints are shown
-    - 'Delete all': Discards all predicted keypoints for this frame (use this when predictions are too far off and correcting them would actually take longer than restartin from scratch)
+    - 'Delete all': Discards all predicted keypoints for this frame (use this when predictions are too far off and correcting them would actually take longer than restarting from scratch)
     - 'Triangulate': Calculate 3D point hypothesis from given annotations.
     - 'Save': Store current annotations to 'anno.json'
-    - 'Load': Load current annotations from 'anno.json'
+    - 'Load': Load annotations from 'anno.json'
     - 'Draw reprojections': Show projections of the 3D point hypothesis as 'x'
-    - 'Draw center': Add lines indicating the exact location of a keypoint additionally to their ususal circular appearance.
+    - 'Draw center': Add lines indicating the exact location of a keypoint additionally to their usual circular appearance.
     - Bottom box shows the currently shown frame and all other frames being part of this labeled_set